 - A handful of roughly chopped mint leaves

-• In the same pan, melt ½ tablespoon butter over medium heat.
+• In the same pan, add in ½ tablespoon of butter over medium heat and leave until melted.
 Beat the eggs and transfer them in the pan.
 Use a wooden spoon to gently stir the eggs until scrambled and fully cooked.
 Stir the scrambled eggs in the large bowl and mix with the kefta.
 Taste and adjust the seasoning with salt and pepper.

-• Melt the remaining butter.
+• Melt the remaining butter in a pan or in the microwave.
 Unroll the filo and cut the pastry lengthways into 10 cm large and 30 cm long rectangles.
 Use a sharp knife to cut the pastry and keep the filo rectangles covered with a damp towel until ready to use to prevent from drying out.

 • On a work surface, place a filo rectangle and brush it with melted butter.
 Top the corner of the rectangle with 3 tablespoons of kefta and egg mixture and fold to form a triangle, up to the right and left, until a triangle is formed.
 Repeat until you’ve exhausted all the kefta and egg mixture.